20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Too much alcohol also causes oxidative stress and increases inflammation in the body.
 These factors can intensify existing skin conditions and can add to uneven skin tone and hyperpigmentation.

-You must limit your alcohol intake, and regularly have a diet rich in antioxidants to maintain good liver health and overall skin texture.
+You must limit your alcohol intake and regularly have a diet rich in antioxidants to maintain good liver health and overall skin texture.

-Foods with high glycemic index (GI) are digested and absorbed quickly, resulting in a rapid spike in blood sugar (that is, glucose).
+Foods with a high glycemic index (GI) are digested and absorbed quickly, resulting in a rapid spike in blood sugar (that is, glucose).

 Foods high in glycemic index

-When you consume such foods, blood glucose levels are elevated, and this leads to the formation of AGEs—a group of compounds that stimulates skin aging and carries a potential to aggravate skin conditions, such as hyperpigmentation.
+When you consume such foods, blood glucose levels are elevated, and this leads to the formation of AGEs—a group of compounds that stimulates skin ageing and carries a potential to aggravate skin conditions, such as hyperpigmentation.

 A study shows that a high-sugar diet is connected with amplified sugar levels in skin, whereas a low-sugar diet reduces these levels, significantly improving skin health.

-If you wish to get started on “how to reduce hyperpigmentation on your face or other body parts,” we advise limiting the intake of high GI foods first.
-Opt for low GI alternatives instead, like whole grains, legumes, and vegetables.
+If you wish to get started on “how to reduce hyperpigmentation on your face or other body parts", we advise limiting the intake of high GI foods first.
+Opt for low-GI alternatives instead, like whole grains, legumes, and vegetables.
 They can help maintain stable blood sugar levels.

 4) Having too much dairy daily